charlesll/Spectra.jl/README.md

 # Examples

-See the examples notebooks in the ./examples/ folder for usage examples.
+See the documentation as well as examples notebooks in the ./examples/ folder for usage examples.

 # Licence